Summary IconKey Takeaways

 Hevo Data offers a middle ground for teams who want to avoid the complexity of Matillion and the enterprise overhead of Informatica.
 It offers the reliability of an event-based tool with a transparent, event-based pricing model and a setup that takes minutes, not weeks.

 While Matillion looks great on paper, it has real-world challenges that make users explore other options.
-Common issues include API limitations, cost control problems, and poor CI/CD support.
+Common issues include API limitations, ETL cost control, and poor CI/CD support.
 Whether you’re facing these problems now or want to avoid them before choosing a platform, alternatives are worth considering.

-This guide covers the best Matillion alternatives with their use cases, pros and cons, and detailed comparisons to help you find the right fit for your needs.
+This guide covers the best Matillion alternatives like Hevo Data, Fivetran, and Airbyte with their use cases, pros and cons, and detailed comparisons to help you find the right fit for your needs.

 Why Are People Moving Away from Matillion?